podhmo/handofcats/README.md

     print(f"{x} + {y} = {x + y}")
 ```

-It is also ok, calling the function that not decorated via handofcats
-command.
+It acts as single-command, even not decorated by the decorators introduced earlier.

 ``` console
 $ handofcats sum.py:sum 10 20